Your Top Local

 Through specialized board-and-train and day train options that meet each dog’s unique needs, our devoted dog trainers use attention-based training techniques paired with positive reinforcement.
 Our trainers provide ongoing support through one-on-one lessons and group classes to help dogs and their owners through real-life challenges to reach their full potential.

 Sit Means Sit Dog Training specializes in behavioral challenges such as aggression towards people and dogs, separation anxiety, fear and submission issues, leash reactivity, and high-energy puppies.
-Every dog that goes through the training program is invited to attend group classes for the rest of their lives, including classes in highly-distracting environments, as well as classes that focus on tricks, agility and obedience.
+After completing their training program, dogs are invited to attend ongoing group classes designed to provide support in highly distracting environments, offer a safe space to practice learned skills, and explore fun challenges like tricks, games, and advanced obedience.

 In our free consultation, we design a program to fit each dog and owner’s goals.
 Our unique lifetime warranty lets trainers build a lasting relationship with their clients.
 There’s no dog we can’t train, from a 150-pound Mastiff to a 5-pound Pomeranian.
 Reach your top goals with our trainers today.